Pope Francis dissolves influential Peruvian Catholic group after investigation found ‘sadistic’ abuses

 The decision to suppress the Sodalitium was first reported by Spanish-language site Infovaticana with the Sodalitum saying the “central information” in that report was true but that “it contained several inaccuracies,” although it did not specify what these were.

+Figari has denied all the allegations against him.
+CNN has contacted his attorney for comment.
+CNN has also contacted the Vatican for comment.

 A papal decision to dissolve or suppress a Catholic religious community is rare and in the Sodalitium’s case follows attempts by the church hierarchy to reform the group and a 2023 Vatican investigation which uncovered “sadistic” abuses of power, authority and spirituality.
-Its founder, Luis Fernando Figari, had earlier been found to have sodomized recruits along with accusations of serious financial mismanagement, according to a 2017 outside investigation ordered by Sodalitium.
+Its founder, Luis Fernando Figari, had earlier been found to allegedly committed sexual acts with recruits along with accusations of serious financial mismanagement, according to a 2017 outside investigation ordered by Sodalitium.

-Figari has denied all the allegations against him.
-CNN has contacted the Vatican for comment.

 After the Vatican probe carried out by Archbishop Charles Scicluna and Monsignor Jordi Bertomeu, Figari was expelled from the order by the pope in August 2024 and a month later the pope expelled 10 more of its leading members.
 One of those expelled was found to have carried out “abuse in the exercise of the apostolate of journalism,” an unusual charge.